-“Investigate, test and iterate”
+“Investigate, test and iterate.”

 In this blog post, I want to talk about a situation that arises when the big transition project is over, and you have implemented all the new tools, and it’s time to improve one of your models.
-Maybe you have a model for predicting sales volumes, for identifying churning customers, or personalised product recommendations in your newsletter.
+Maybe you have a model for predicting sales volumes, identifying churning customers, or personalised product recommendations in your newsletter.
 Improving predictions or recommendations by a single per cent might seem insignificant.
-Still, when you have hundreds of thousands of customers, such a small improvement can amount to a lot of value!
+Still, when you have hundreds of thousands of customers, such a slight improvement can amount to a lot of value!

 1 – Looking for ideas

 Suppose you are selling sports equipment online.
 A human would probably not suggest buying wool hats or new ice skates in the summer, even if the targeted customer is an avid skater in the winter.
-Still, the model might not be “aware” of this seasonal tendency and give suggestions that are perfect for a skier – but completely wrong for the season.
+Still, the model might not be “aware” of this seasonal tendency and give suggestions that are perfect for a skier – but entirely wrong for the season.

 2 – Investigating the data

-The next step is to dig into the data to investigate the thing you think would be a useful feature.
+The next step is to dig into the data to investigate what you think would be a helpful feature.
 The benefit of this investigative work is that you might uncover even more powerful connections in the data.
 You might also find out early if the potential new feature is a dead end.
 The whole point of having data is that you don’t have to guess!
 If you see something interesting in the data, investigate it!
 You might have an intuition for which features will be of importance, but unless you take a closer look at the data – and test your ideas out – you will never know.

 Try to collect your findings in a presentable format as if you wanted to convince someone else about your reasoning and what you have found.
 This makes it easier to see if the thought process is sound and if there are any aspects that you have missed!

 To return to the sports shop example, let’s imagine that we are trying to figure out ways to measure seasonal effects.
-A good start would be to calculate the sales of a type of product per month or week compared to the yearly average – let’s call it relative sales – which we can plot.
+A good start would be to calculate the sales of a product per month or week compared to the yearly average – let’s call it relative sales – which we can plot.
 The following figure illustrates what we might see:

 3 – Implementation and testing